Prince William and Kate Middleton: Kensington Palace To Be Main Residence In 2017

 But besides royal work and Prince George’s future schooling, Prince William and Kate are also said to want to add to their list of charitable initiatives.
 The Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry is one of the royal couple’s current charities, but they are also involved with many other charities and use their role as royal patrons in order to further various causes.

-For instance, Kate Middleton happens to be a royal patron for London’s Natural History Museum, East Anglia’s Children’s Hospices and the National Portrait Gallery.
+For instance, Kate Middleton happens to be a royal patron of London’s Natural History Museum, East Anglia’s Children’s Hospices and the National Portrait Gallery.
 As mental health work is something that Prince William and Kate are extremely interested in, they may add to their list of charities by working more in this particular field once Kensington Palace becomes their main residence this year.

 An insider has told The Telegraph that if Prince William and Kate are living in London at Kensington Palace it will make it much easier to say yes to more charities and work.